The Wizard of Oz (1987 musical): Notes

-In the Tams-Witmark Music Library licensed version, "Jitterbug" occurs between "March of the Winkies" and Reprise: "Winkie March".
-"Over the Rainbow" (reprise) occurs after "March of the Winkies" (reprise).
+In the 1998 Madison Square Garden & national touring production, the Wicked Witch sang the first few verses of “The Jitterbug.”

 Productions

 1987 Original London production

-The RSC based its costumes on a combination of the book's original artwork and the style of the then-popular musical The Wiz.
+The RSC premiered the musical over Christmas 1987 at the Barbican Centre; it based its costumes on a combination of the book's original artwork and the style of the then-popular musical The Wiz.
 The original cast featured Imelda Staunton as Dorothy Gale; Bille Brown (in drag) as Miss Gulch/the Wicked Witch of the West; Dilys Laye and later Joyce Grant as Aunt Em/Glinda, the Good Witch of the North; and Trevor Peacock as Zeke/the Cowardly Lion and Sebastian Shaw as The Wizard of Oz/Professor Marvel.
 When the same production was reproduced in 1988, Gillian Bevan played Dorothy.
 The production was an immediate success in London when it opened at London's Barbican Theatre.
 The Times reviewer wrote: "This is, to come out with it immediately, the most marvellous show."

 The RSC revived the show the following season, again with Gillian Bevan as Dorothy, and recorded a cast album of the show.
 The staging has been repeated frequently by musical theatre companies in the United Kingdom.